-The corn fields are ripening fast now, and just this week the first fields of winter barley and winter oilseed rape are being cut.
+The corn fields ripen from May onwards, and from July the first fields of winter barley and winter oilseed rape are cut.
 Hard work for farmers, captivating for onlookers, harvest time is a momentous milestone in the farming calendar when the fruits of many months of costs and labour are finally gathered in.

 A glorious sight in the english countryside, harvest time heralds the height of summer time and tells a very big story on film.
-It really deserves to be photographed more and here at Farm Locations we can offer lots of harvesting locations, across the Romney Marsh in Kent.
+It really deserves to be photographed more and here at Farm Locations we can offer lots of harvesting locations across England.

-This field of gold is a field of barley, with its wispy ears starting to droop, now laden with grain within.
-Imagine a summer fashion shoot taken here on location in the barley fields of Kent.
+This field of gold is a field of barley, with its wispy ears starting to droop, laden with grain within.
+Imagine a summer fashion shoot taken here on location in the barley fields.

 From late July through to early September the corn is cut when ripe and dry.
 What is a more powerful and satisfying sight than seeing the mighty force of a huge machine safely gathering in the nation’s food?
-This field of oilseed rape is on location at Whitehall Farm, Romney Marsh.
+This field of oilseed rape being cut by a New Holland combine harvester is on location at Whitehall Farm, Romney Marsh.

 When the barley and wheat fields are harvested, straw is left behind the combine harvester, ready to be baled.
 Below are large “square” bales of wheat straw, on location at Forty Acre Farm on the Romney Marsh in Kent.
 These are larger versions of the small traditional bales which are also still produced.
 The imposing electricity pylons that lead to Dungeness power station are a reminder that Forty Acre Farm is the closest arable farm to Dungeness.